SirDifferential/website/whoami.md

 [![proceduralis](pics/proceduralis.png 'proceduralis')](https://github.com/SirDifferential/proceduralis)

-Ever since I played Dwarf Fortress I've been fascinated by procedural world generation.
-I had studied the basic tools used by such games, but never truly implemented them in practise.
-As I got into studying some OpenCL I suddenly figured it would be fun to create a world using the GPU's immense computational power.
+Ever since I first played Dwarf Fortress, I've been fascinated by procedural world generation.
+While I had studied the basic tools used by such games, I never truly implemented them in practise.
+As I got into studying some OpenCL, I suddenly figured it would be fun to create a world using the GPU's immense computational power.
 You can read more about this project in the relevant [blog entry](./blog_proceduralis.html).

 * [Github link](https://github.com/SirDifferential/proceduralis)